 Native Delicacies You Must Try in Isabela Province

 Isabela Province is where the biggest supply of rice in Northern Luzon comes from.
-It’s also the biggest supplier of corn in the country earning its titles “Rice Granary of Northern Luzon” and “Corn Capital of the Philippines.”
-It’s in the Cagayan Valley region and in the middle of Cagayan Province, Kalinga, Mountain Province, Ifugao, Nueva Vizcaya, Quirino, Aurora, and the Philippine Sea.
+It’s also the biggest supplier of corn in the country, earning its titles “Rice Granary of Northern Luzon” and “Corn Capital of the Philippines.”
+It’s in the Cagayan Valley region and in the middle of Cagayan Province, Kalinga, Mountain Province, Ifugao, Nueva Vizcaya, Quirino, Aurora the Philippine Sea.

-The thin Miki noodle recipe that is garnished with pork lechon carajay, pork or chicken liver, vegetables and quail eggs.
+The thin Miki noodle recipe is garnished with pork lechon carajay, pork or chicken liver, vegetables, and quail eggs.

 When in Isabela, don’t miss Binallay; a native suman delicacy of the province made of sticky rice flour and wrapped in banana leaves.
 Binallay is cooked in boiling water until done then serve with latik sauce.

-This variety of rice cake (kakanin in Tagalog) is stuffed with latik or caramelized young coconut then steamed and wrapped in fresh banana leaf.
+This rice cake (kakanin in Tagalog) is stuffed with latik or caramelized young coconut, steamed and wrapped in fresh banana leaf.